-The recovery of the AHS free status of the containment zone should follow the provisions of Article 12.1.6.
+The recovery of the AHS free status of the containment zone should follow the provisions of Article 12.1.5.

-When an AHS outbreak occurs in an AHS free country or zone, to regain the free status, the provisions of Article 12.1.2. apply.
+To regain free status when an AHS outbreak occurs in a country or zone previously free, the provisions of Article 12.1.2. apply, irrespective of whether emergency vaccination has been applied or not.

-Recommendations for importation from AHSV free countries or zones
+Recommendations for importation from AHS free countries or zones